van3ll0pe/van3ll0pe/README.md

 I'm **van3ll0pe** 🧑‍💻<br>
-I'm 22 years old, and I love programming and especially in low-level, system programming and emulation. 👾<br>
+I'm 22 years old, and I love programming, especially in low-level, system programming and emulation. 👾<br>

 I'm currently at Bordeaux University to get the *Bachelor of science computing* 🇫🇷